 - Who will pick it up

-We also think that free film management software like StudioBinder makes it easier to not only manage cast and crew contacts, but also transition into creating and sending call sheets to them.
-Full, disclosure, StudioBinder is the company that brought you this article and booking sheet template, but we really do have a create solution to streamline the the production workflow.
+Free film management software like StudioBinder makes it easier to not only manage cast and crew contacts, but also transition into creating and sending call sheets to them.

 Productions can expand quickly so it’s important to keep visibility with a good contact management system.
 These details become especially important as you start populating your call sheet.